Ildiar25/dephokey/docs/roadmap.md

 # Clients (Platform)

-Currently, Dephokey is only supported by **Windows Operative System**.
+Currently, Dephokey is only supported by **Windows Operating System**.

 * [x] Windows OS
 * [ ] MacOS